-Marine Engineering Division (MED) Report on Aquaculture licence applications in Loughros Mór Bay, following submissions made by Statutory Consultees and the General Public
+Marine Engineering Division (MED) Report on Aquaculture licence applications in Loughros Mór Bay, following Submissions made by Statutory Consultees and the General Public

 The Department's MED were asked to comment on the observations which were received during the consultation process.
-A comprehensive report was compiled for all the sites in the bay, including Sites T12/397 A, B and C.
+A comprehensive report was compiled for all the sites in the bay, including Site T12/405A.

 An important clarification was received from Irish Water on the location of the Ardara Wastewater Treatment Plant outfall.
 The outfall to site distances as provided by Irish Water during the consultation process were incorrect.
-MED site surveys in early 2019 identified the primary outfall discharge point for Ardara sewage scheme to be 525m further to the west than previously thought and located at the south corner of Site T12/397B.
+MED site surveys in early 2019 identified the primary outfall discharge point for Ardara sewage scheme to be 525m further to the west than previously thought.
 MED contacted Irish Water seeking clarification on the coordinates of the discharge point.
-They have confirmed that the outfall is at or close to coordinates 171679, 391662 and discharges continuously within Site T12/397B and close to T12/397C.
+They have confirmed that the outfall is at or close to coordinates 171679, 391662 and discharges continuously into the bay.

 MED recommended a number of approaches in order to deal with this situation.
 While not recommended by any of the Statutory Consultees, MED observed that an exclusion zone for licensing aquaculture in the vicinity of a town sewage outfall should be possible.
 This approach of not licensing within a zone around a main outfall could be justified on the grounds of expected low water quality in that zone.
-However, in putting a provisional exclusion zone in place and taking into account a combination of potential impacts on the environment, physical factors and water quality concerns that apply to various parts of each site, it was concluded that only small sub optimal areas of certain sites may be suitable for licensing.
-The approach being taken is to recommend the refusal of the licences on the basis that, the sites as applied for, are not licensable.
+However, in putting a provisional exclusion zone in place and taking into account a combination of potential impacts on the environment, physical factors and water quality concerns that apply to the bay, it was concluded that no part of Site T12/405A should be licensed.